Gapminder/ddf-validation/README.md

 ```
 const api = require('ddf-validation');
 const StreamValidator = api.StreamValidator;
-const streamValidator = new StreamValidator('path to ddf dataset');
+const streamValidator = new StreamValidator('path to ddf dataset', custom parameters);
+// custom parameters should be explained a little bit later

 streamValidator.on('issue', issue => {
   // catch new issue here